supratik1/FuSION/README.md

 ## What is it about?
-Given a collection of gene regulatory networks (currently KEGG networks), microarray data from wet-lab experiments, and source (stimulus), target (observation) and implicated (potentially functionally significant) actors in the regulatory networks, **FuSION** uses SMT solving and Pareto theory to help determine if the implicated actors play a functionally signficant role in triggering the observation through a signaling chain from the stimulus.
-The tool reasons about functional significance of the implicated actors in the presence of bounded noise (aka errors or relaxations) in regulatory network edges and in microarray data.
+Given a collection of gene regulatory networks (currently KEGG networks), microarray data from wet-lab experiments, and source (stimulus), target (observation) and implicated (potentially functionally significant) actors in the regulatory networks, **FuSION** uses a fusion of biological domain knowledge encoded in gene regulatory networks, state-of-the-art SMT solving and Pareto theory to help determine if the implicated actors play a functionally signficant role in triggering the observation through one or more signaling chains starting from the stimulus.
+Since microarray data is susceptible to bounded noise, and since publicly available gene regulatory networks may have errors or imprecisely captured relations, it is important that such noise/errors are factored in before we implicate a candidate actor as playing a functionally significant role.  **FuSION** allows the user to do this by reasoning about functional significance of implicated actors in the presence of bounded noise (aka errors or relaxations) in network edges and/or in microarray data.
 Thus, one can specify a bounded number of edges in the networks being in error.
 Similarly, a bounded number of microarray data points can also be specified to be in error.

-The tool generates a pair of Pareto curves, one with and one without the implicated actors present in the regulatory network, where each curve describes how noise affects the construction of a stimulus-to-observation explanation as a signaling chain in the gene regulatory networks.
-In case the two curves are separated, the implicated actor is deemed to be functionally significant for the noise bounds provided.
-In case the curves coincide, one cannot infer the functional significance of the implicated actor for the given noise bounds.
+The tool generates a pair of Pareto curves, one with and one without the implicated actors in the regulatory networks, where each curve describes how noise affects the signaling chain from stimulus-to-observation in the gene regulatory networks.
+If the generated pair of curves don't overlap or intersect, one infers that the absence of the implicated actors changes the source-to-stimulus signaling in significant enough ways.
+In such a case, the implicated actor is likely to be functionally significant in the signaling chain from stimulus to observation, given the noise bounds provided.
+In case the curves coincide or intersect, one cannot infer the functional significance of the implicated actor for the given noise bounds.

+For more details of the process, please go through the citations at the end of this page.

 ## Tool version
 Currently, FuSION runs on Linux (tested on Ubuntu 22.04).
 Please check out the ```Linux``` sub-directory of the repository for